 Posters concerning events that are not sponsored by Calvin departments or organizations can only be posted on the two “community” bulletin boards located in the entrance to Johnny’s Café and immediately outside the Campus Store.

 Limited spaces for student organization or departmental posters exist in the lobby/entrances to each residence hall and several KE apartments.
 These boards are subject to the same policies as all other general bulletin boards on campus.
 Large bulletin boards near each residence hall front desk are reserved for Residence Life purposes and are not available for other organization or department use unless approved by Residence Life staff specifically.
 Interior floor, basement, and apartment hallway bulletin boards and wall spaces are strictly reserved for Residence Life and hall/apartment community events.

 Departmental Bulletin Boards

-Exemptions to the poster policy may be obtained in special situations from the Dean of Student Development.
+Exemptions to the poster policy may be obtained in special situations from the Associate Dean for Campus Involvement and Leadership.

 Building maintenance, faculty, and other staff members will enforce the policies regarding placement of all posters regardless of the organization or committee of origin.